esdandreu/WakePi/README.md

 ### Sync with google calendar (or other ical calendars)

-In the telegram UI (bot), once you send the password and press "menu" you will see a configuration opion, there you can add calendars in a url ical format.
+In the telegram UI (bot), once you send the password and press "menu" you will see a configuration option, there you can add calendars in a url ical format.
 [How to get that url from google calendar](https://mas.echurchgiving.com/hc/en-us/articles/115004079647-How-do-I-get-an-iCal-feed-from-Google-Calendar-)

 ## Authors